 He claims he’s uneasy about getting married because it’s such a huge step in his life.
 He had no male role model while growing up (or…well, I guess any role model considering they killed off his mom) and doesn’t know how to raise a family.
 WHOA.
 You’re just getting married, Aladdin.
 Talk about kids at Disney’s next attempt to milk this franchise.

 I find it funny that they keep saying ‘they’re finally getting married’ yet they’re not giving any reason whatsoever as to why they waited so long.
 This is probably the longest any Disney princess (who has gotten married) has ever waited to get married after meeting their love interest.
-And I don’t count either of the Lion King movies because they were too young when they first met to actually get married and they basically immediately got married when they reunited.
+And I don’t count either of the Lion King movies because they were too young when they first met to actually get married, and they basically immediately got married when they reunited with their love interests.

-The whole jumping into marriage with a person you barely know isn’t exactly a healthy message to keep shoving into these movies, but an actual reason as to why these people, who have been engaged for years, haven’t been married yet would be nice.
+The whole ‘jumping into marriage with a person you barely know’ thing isn’t exactly a healthy message to keep shoving into these movies, but an actual reason as to why these people, who have been engaged for years, haven’t been married yet would be nice.
 This is especially weird considering that one of the main plot points of the first movie was the urgent need to find Jasmine a husband.

 Anyway, the thieves get into the palace and we cut back to the wedding festivities.

 By the way, Genie is actually being pretty funny here as opposed to the second movie where he pretty much got annoying.
 I’m not sure how much adlibbing Robin is doing here.
 He did quite a bit in the original movie – so much so that the movie was disqualified from getting an award for best screenplay.

 Hey, the Genie turned into the white rabbit from Alice in Wonderland when he got behind schedule.